sosiristseng/sosiristseng.github.io/docs/system/applications/research/zotero.md

     winget install --id=DigitalScholar.Zotero -e
     ```

-## Zotfile attachement manager
+## Zotfile attachment manager

-Storage space for attachements is [limited to **300MB**](https://www.zotero.org/storage) in the free plan of Zotero.
+Storage space for attachments is [limited to **300MB**](https://www.zotero.org/storage) in the free plan of Zotero.
 The https://github.com/jlegewie/zotfile attachment manager work around this by storing attachments to a custom folder. (e.g. Dropbox / OneDrive / Google drive folders)

 - Download the `.xpi` file from ZotFile and install it via the Zotero extension interface.
 Restart Zotero.
 - In the zotero main program preference